 If you have tenants who are struggling to keep up after a natural disaster, direct them to FEMA’s website where they can apply for assistance.
 FEMA provides individual disaster assistance to those who were affected by a natural disaster and will help renters with costs associated with hurricanes, wildfires, and other national emergencies.

 File Insurance Claims

-After a natural disaster strikes, you will want to begin the process of filing insurance claims.
+After natural disaster strikes, you will want to begin the process of filing insurance claims.
 How much assistance you will receive through your insurance will vary greatly depending on the landlord insurance policy you carry.
 It is best to require tenants to carry their own renters insurance as this will not only protect their belongings and losses but in some cases can also help you cover deductibles.

 Unfortunately, the process for filing claims can be extremely slow in the case of major disasters.
 With so many claims flooding the system, patience will be key.
-The better documentation you keep upfront, the better chance you have for receiving fair compensation for damages.
+The better documentation you keep upfront, the better chance you have of receiving fair compensation for damages.

 A natural disaster can leave both landlords and tenants wondering what comes next.
 Remember, always consult with a local attorney when in doubt and try to work with your tenants as much as possible during these trying times.